 Easy to mix, you get to use your cute pan, and CAKE!
-Aren’t bundt cakes the best?
-This one I adapted from Amanda Hesser’s “Chocolate Dump-It Cake” from Cooking for Mr. Latte.
-My copy of this book is well loved, especially this page—and the Oven Fried Chicken page, but that’s another topic…) This cake is one of many reasons to always keep buttermilk and good quality chocolate on hand.
+I adapted this one from Amanda Hesser’s “Chocolate Dump-It Cake” from Cooking for Mr. Latte.
+My copy of this book is well loved, especially this page—and the Oven Fried Chicken page, but that’s another topic.
+This cake is one of many reasons to always keep buttermilk and good quality chocolate on hand.
 I hope you’ll make it!

 Chocolate Bundt Cake

 makes one 9" round (or 8" square) bundt